ankane/shorts/Secure-Rails.md

 - Use [SecureHeaders](https://github.com/twitter/secureheaders)

-- Use SSL for everything - add the following to `config/environments/production.rb`
+- Protect all data in transit with HTTPS - add the following to `config/environments/production.rb`

   ```ruby
   config.force_ssl = true
   ```

-- Use a library like [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) for sensitive information
+- Protect sensitive data at rest with a library like [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted)

+- Set `autocomplete="off"` for sensitive form fields, like credit card number

 - Use [Devise](https://github.com/plataformatec/devise) for authentication

 - Rate limit login attempts with [Rack Attack](https://github.com/kickstarter/rack-attack)

+- Notify users of password changes and attempts to change account email addresses

 - Rails has a number of gems for [authorization](https://www.ruby-toolbox.com/categories/rails_authorization) - we like [Pundit](https://github.com/elabs/pundit)